gobuffalo/docs/templates/en/docs/routing/_named_params.md

 })
 ```

-Given the above code sample, if we make a request with `GET /users/ringo`, the response should should be `200: ringo`.
+Given the above code sample, if we make a request with `GET /users/ringo`, the response should be `200: ringo`.

 ```go
 a.GET("/users/new", func (c buffalo.Context) error {